praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 Trigger the event if a custom event type occurs.

-You can name a JavaScript function that you've defined elsewhere and use it for the event.
+You can name a JavaScript function that you’ve defined elsewhere and use it for the event.

 Specify the name of the custom event type, then configure the other settings as described in [Options](#options), below.